reactive-firewall/multicast/docs/Testing.md

 > Current performance testing is ad-hoc and focused on gathering more profiling data.

 There is a separate test group intended for future performance testing aptly named `performance`.
-Currently the `performance` test group contains only empty categories named `scalability`, `multi_sender` and `multi_receiver`.
+Currently, the `performance` test group contains only empty categories named `scalability`, `multi_sender` and `multi_receiver`.

 | Category | _Intended_ Criteria | _TestSuites_ |